 -

-Preparation of the tomato base: In a large saucepan, heat the oil over medium heat.
-Add the onion, garlic and red pepper, and sauté until soft and lightly browned.
-Then add the crushed tomatoes, tomato paste, paprika, curry and thyme.
-Simmer for 10 to 15 minutes so the sauce thickens slightly.
+Preparing the tomato base: In a large saucepan, heat the oil over medium heat.
+Add the onion, garlic, and red chili pepper, and sauté until softened and lightly browned.
+Then add the crushed tomatoes, tomato paste, paprika, curry powder, and thyme.
+Simmer for 10 to 15 minutes until the sauce thickens slightly.

 -

 Cooking the rice: Rinse the rice in cold water to remove excess starch.
-Add it to the pan with the tomato sauce, then pour in the broth.
-Add the bay leaf, season with salt and pepper, then mix well.
-Bring to a boil, reduce heat, cover and simmer for about 25 to 30 minutes, or until the rice is cooked and has absorbed all the sauce.
+Add it to the pot with the tomato sauce, then pour in the stock.
+Add the bay leaf, season with salt and pepper, and stir well.
+Bring to a boil, reduce the heat, cover, and simmer for about 25 to 30 minutes, or until the rice is cooked and has absorbed all the sauce.

 -